Identification of BAHD family members in the soybean genome

 Positive and purifying selection of BAHD genes in soybean

 We estimated the Likelihood Rate Test (LRT) through the empirical Bayes method at specific branching points and identified various diversifying selection sites.
 The mixed-effect model of evolution (MEME) was used to identify the diversifying selection of BAHD genes also on the basis of empirical Bayes procedure .
 MEME identified 7, 17, 16, and 4 episodic diversifying coding sites (p < 0.05) in clades I-IV, respectively (Additional file 2: Table S3).
-The synonymous (α) and non-synonymous (β) substitution rates were calculated, and coding sites with β > α were considered as significant to determine sites under diversifying selection.
-The Maximum-Likelihood estimation of β > α in MEME was obtained for nucleotide position 60 and 434 in clade I, 189 and 463 in clade II, 277 and 643 in clade III, and 299 in clade IV (Additional file 2: Table S3).
+The synonymous (α) and non-synonymous (β) substitution rates were calculated, and coding sites with values β > α were considered as significant to determine the sites under diversifying selection.
+The maximum-likelihood estimation of β+ > α in MEME was obtained for codons 60 and 434 in clade I, 189 and 463 in clade II, 277 and 643 in clade III, and 299 in clade IV (Additional file 2: Table S3).
 The prevalence of purifying or natural selection masked the episodic natural selection with the transient period of adaptive evolution.
-Thus, we could not identify sites under positive selection due to the sensitivity of tests used and the stringent parameters imposed, such as p < 0.05 and the empirical Bayes factor threshold of analysis for selection of sites (> 15), so that the best outcomes were obtained when the selected branches were placed in the conserved lineage.
+Thus, we could not identify sites under positive selection due to the sensitivity of tests used and the stringent parameters chosen, such as p < 0.05 and the empirical Bayes factor threshold of analysis for selection of sites (> 15), so that the best outcomes were obtained when the selected branches were placed in the conserved lineage.

 The evolutionary fingerprint of soybean BAHD genes